 - Confirm that the expense and liability accounts assigned to it meet your needs and change them, if you need to. - Choose how to track the payroll item on T4 and, in Québec, Relevé 1 forms, if it's an addition, deduction, or company contribution.
-If you are not sure how to tax a payroll item, check with the Canada Revenue Agency, your provincial Minister of Revenue, or your accountant. - Note: From the Tax Tracking Type drop-down menu, you can choose tracking options for T4 forms only (listed first), for both T4 and Relevé 1 forms (listed next), or for Relevé 1 special cases (last). - Accept the default setting for how to track the payroll item on Record of Employment forms, unless you fully understand the guidelines from Human Resources Development Canada and the effect that changing the payroll item will have.
+If you are not sure how to tax a payroll item, check with the Canada Revenue Agency, your provincial Minister of Revenue, or your accountant.

+Note: From the Tax Tracking Type drop-down menu, you can choose tracking options for T4 forms only (listed first), for both T4 and Relevé 1 forms (listed next), or for Relevé 1 special cases (last).

+Accept the default setting for how to track the payroll item on Record of Employment forms, unless you fully understand the guidelines from Human Resources Development Canada and the effect that changing the payroll item will have.

-To learn about Search the Help index for Changing the name of payroll items payroll items, editing Adding payroll items payroll items, adding Adding a payroll item for a miscellaneous tax payroll items, other tax
+To learn about...
+Changing the name of payroll items Adding payroll items Adding a payroll item for a miscellaneous tax Search the Help index for... payroll items, editing payroll items, adding payroll items, other tax